 - Exploring new markets for business expansion

-- Complying legal requirements since laws, regulations, and contractual requirements can be fulfilled by implementing ISO 27001.
+- Complying with legal requirements since laws, regulations and contractual requirements can be fulfilled by implementing ISO 27001.

 - SCOPE DETERMINATION: The compliance team works on understanding the business and ISMS context, indulging in discussions at various levels with decision-makers to understand your business processes in detail.

 - IMPLEMENTATION: Here, security experts start by implementing compliance for the organization.
 Each department and team that has been covered in the scope is provided with a list of security controls, access controls, communication channels, SOPs, etc. Once this is done, they conduct an efficiency check to determine the efficiency of the controls that have been introduced.

 - INTERNAL AUDIT: Also known as ISO:27001 Pre-Audit; here, security experts ensure whether the implemented controls and processes are being followed within the organization.
 These tests check the level at which ISO 27001 has been implemented and its adaptation in the organization.

 These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secure manner without worrying about abiding by the law.